apike/allenpike.com/subscribe/index.markdown

 title: Follow or Subscribe
 ---

-Here are four ways you can find out when I post an article:
+Here’s how you can find out when I post an article:

 * [@apike on Mastodon.social](https://mastodon.social/@apike), where I post my writing, plus other bleeps and bloops.
-* [@apike on Twitter](https://twitter.com/apike/), where I link my writing and other announcements.
 * [RSS Feed](/feed/), for the avid readers out there.
 * Email, if you'd like your very own copy.